edev/sira/installation.md

    ssh-keygen -Y sign -n sira -f ~/.ssh/manifest "$@"
    ```
-1. As the control user (on the control node), configure ~/.ssh/config to meet the following requirements.
+1. As the control node user, configure ~/.ssh/config to meet the following requirements.
 (How you do this will vary depending on your setup.)
     1. When connecting to managed nodes as the Sira user, use the login key (e.g. `~/.ssh/sira`).
     1. If possible, when connecting to managed nodes, log in as the Sira user by default.
 If you don't set this property, you will need to write `<user>@<host>` instead of simply `<host>` in all of your manifest files.

-    For example, if your network uses the `home.arpa` domain name and the control user's only job is running Sira, you might write:
+    In the simplest case, if the control node user's only job is running Sira, you might be able to get away with a wildcard:

     ```
-    Match host *.home.arpa
+    Match host *
       User sira
       IdentityFile ~/.ssh/sira
     ```

-    To test this, try connecting to one or more managed nodes using either `ssh <host>` or `ssh <user>@<host>`, depending on the above.
+    To test your configuration, try connecting to one or more managed nodes using either `ssh <host>` or `ssh <user>@<host>`, depending on the above.
 (Remember to use `ssh-add` to add the key to `ssh-agent` first.)
 You should be able to log in as the Sira user without being prompted for any information.
 1. Verify that everything is working.
-Write the following files as the control user (on the control node):
+Write the following files as the control node user:

     ```
     # ~/manifest.yaml